USEPA/e-manifest/README.md

   The overarching purpose of e-Manifest is to establish a national information technology system that will enable the Agency and the hazardous waste program’s industry and state stakeholders to transition the manifest system from one that is paper-intensive and burdensome to a system that is much more efficient, because it will rely on information technology to track hazardous waste shipments

 ## What is going on
-In June of 2017 the team released a series of web services, front end screens, and responses to user experience testing.
+In June of 2017 the team released a series of web services, front end screens, and modifications based on responses from user experience testing.
 Specifically, we released for user testing and feedback:

 1) Changes based on user feedback
-2)	Initial web services (See: https://github.com/USEPA/e-manifest/tree/master/Services-Information)
+2)	Initial web services (See: https://github.com/USEPA/e-manifest/blob/master/Services-Information/June-Release-Supported-Services-0630.pdf)
 * Authentication Services and ID/Key Registration
 * Get manifest and handler services
 * Data look up services